 15 Team Goals Examples

-Now that you know more about the logistics of goal-setting, let’s get into some team goal ideas for 2022.
+Now that you know more about the logistics of goal-setting, let’s get into some team goal ideas for 2023.
+Use these to try out Team Compass software.
 Here are some general suggestions you and your team can use as a jumping-off point and customize to your needs:

 1. Increase Customer Satisfaction Ratings